 This release was originally published on the Washington State Office of the Attorney General's website and can be found here.

-BBB Foundation is a 501(c)(3) tax-exempt organization dedicated to educating consumers about marketplace issues, informing donors and suggesting standards for charities, and championing the BBB Military Line, which provides financial readiness resources to military members and their families.
-BBB Foundation is an affiliate of Better Business Bureau serving Alaska, Oregon and Western Washington, a not-for-profit public reporting agency with the mission to advance marketplace trust.
+ABOUT BBB FOUNDATION: BBB Foundation is a 501(c)(3) organization dedicated to educating consumers about marketplace issues.
+BBB Foundation also helps inform donors and suggests standards for charitable organizations.
+BBB Foundation is an affiliate of Better Business Bureau serving Alaska, Oregon and Western Washington, a not-for-profit organization with the mission to advance marketplace trust.
 For more information, contact BBB or visit bbb.org.